-Note The ascii_7 character set is compatible with all character sets.
-If either the Adaptive Server character set or the client character set is set to ascii_7, any 7-bit ASCII character can pass unaltered between client and server.
+Note The ascii\7 character set is compatible with all character sets.
+If either the Adaptive Server character set or the client character set is set to ascii\7, any 7-bit ASCII character can pass unaltered between client and server.
 Any other characters produce conversion errors.
 For more information on character-set conversion, see the System Administration Guide.

-Note On some Linux platforms, the LANG environment variable may be set by default to "en_US.UTF-8," which can cause unnecessary LONGCHAR conversion between the client and server.
+Note On some Linux platforms, the LANG environment variable might be set by default to "en\US.UTF-8," which can cause unnecessary LONGCHAR conversion between the client and server.
 If your server and client have different charsets, Sybase recommends that you bypass the conversion using one of these methods: